EmanuelBender/GoogleSheet_Inventory_System/README.md

       <th>Build Profile</th><th> </th><th> </th>
   </tr>
   <tr colspan="4">
-    <td>Create a profile by adding a header and entering only ID and amount of each item on the PROFILES sheet.  </td>
+    <td>Create a profile by adding a header (profile name) and entering only ID and amount of each item on the PROFILES sheet.  </td>
-    <td>Find your Profile via the search bar. <br> The mode switches to Profile view. </td>
+    <td>Enter your Profile name via the search bar. <br> The mode switches to Profile view. </td>
     <td>Click the BUILD PROFILE button and follow prompts. <br>
         Now build your your profile irl using the specified components. </td>
   </tr>